 The under-eyes are a delicate area.
-The skin is thinner and more sensitive, which means that for most people, the area is prone to eye bags (puffiness) and dark circles.
+The skin is thinner and more sensitive, and for many people, the area is prone to eye bags (puffiness) and dark circles.
 For this reason, under-eye treatments are one of the most common reasons that people visit cosmetic dermatologists.

 Meet the Expert